You might also like...

 Your employment outlook is excellent, especially if you combine your Sustainable Development study with another discipline.
 Your Murdoch degree will lead you towards work and study opportunities in a number of areas, depending on which specialisations you choose.

 Urban and Regional Planner

-Foresters consider the economics as well as the environmental impact on natural resources.
-To do this, they determine how to conserve wildlife habitats, creek beds, water quality, and soil stability, and how best to comply with environmental regulations.
+Foresters consider the economics as well as the environmental impact on natural resources, determining how to conserve wildlife habitats, creek beds, water quality and soil stability.
 Foresters must balance the desire to conserve forested ecosystems for future generations with the need to use forest resources for recreational or economic purposes.